top of page

 7. Does the System Qualify for Property Tax Exemption?

 Some regions offer property tax exemptions for solar systems, which means the added value of the system is excluded from property tax assessments.
-This can make installing solar more affordable by reducing ongoing property tax liabilities.
+This can make buying a home with solar panels more affordable by reducing ongoing property tax liabilities.

 Currently, 36 states offer property tax exemptions for solar energy, according to the Solar Energy Industries Association.
 Check whether the home you’re buying qualifies for this exemption to take full advantage of potential savings.